mathew2103/SimpleCalculator/README.md

 3. **Choose the Second Number**
    - Play the video and pause at the desired timestamp (in seconds).
    - The timestamp value is your second operand.

+4. **Pass the captcha test, and you have your result**
+    - Solve the given captcha

+## Tech Stack
+React, Vite, TailwindCSS

+## Anti Patterns and Rationale
+**Selecting First operand:** No control whatsoever with the user.
+A start-stop button which starts a VERY fast counter.
+And as soon as you stop it, at God knows what point, the next button is flying all over the place.
+Come on, give that guy some freedom.

+**Selecting Operator:** We first ask them to fully fill in the operation they want to perform ("addition", "subtraction"..) and then tell them that its Godric's Hat that shall decide (randomly)

+**Backspace button:** To go back.. to the start.

+**Selecting Second operand:** One of the best ways to choose a number?
+AH yes play through rickroll to the timestamp you want to use.
+**Reset button:** incase they wanna go back.. in the video?
+NO, to the start of the calculator they go.

+**Captcha:** And for the cherry on top, a simple captcha (as if theres bots attacking), asking them to solve the question that they have input, (failure of which leads the website insulting them like an asian parent)

+Does this actually work?
+Yep, absolutely, just have a good reaction time, be lucky enough and good at math.